Vyral/base-template/_posts/2020-09-23-are-real-estate-tv-shows-accurate-to-reality.md

 <center><em>Is real estate really like how you see it on reality TV shows?</em></center>

-<br><br>Many consumers and would-be real estate agents have been disappointed, stressed out, and even financially harmed by having real estate reality shows as the basis for their education and belief systems.
+<br>Many consumers and would-be real estate agents have been disappointed, stressed out, and even financially harmed by having real estate reality shows as the basis for their education and belief systems.
 A lot of people know that what’s on TV isn’t a reflection of reality and use their common sense, but you’d be surprised how quickly common sense can go out the window after a 17-hour binge-session of “Selling Sunset” or “Love It or List It.”

 Here are five myths perpetuated by real estate reality TV: